Understanding Signals in Linux

 Signals are critical for managing processes within Linux.
 They allow users and other processes to control and communicate with running processes, providing the ability to manage process execution, handling interruptions, and even terminating processes.
 By leveraging signals, users can interact with processes to ensure optimal system performance and resource allocation, manage errors and exceptions, and facilitate graceful termination and cleanup of processes.

-command is a tool in Linux used to send signals to processes.
+The kill command is a tool in Linux used to send signals to processes.
 It

 allows users to send specific signals to a process, enabling control over